hicommonwealth/edgeware-node-types/README.md

 ### Dependencies

-Your project's @polkadot-js dependency versions **must match the versions used in this project**, including `@polkadot/api`, `@polkadot/keyring`, and all associated packages, as well as `rxjs` and `typescript`.
+Your project's @polkadot-js dependency versions **must match the versions used in this project**, including `@polkadot/api`, `@polkadot/keyring`, and all associated packages, as well as `rxjs` (if using `ApiRx` instead of `ApiPromise`) and `typescript`.
 To verify the versions required, inspect the @polkadot package.json files for the version specified in this project's package.json.

 ## Building